nyaomaru/dsa-view-view/README.md

   Create a tokenized share URL for the current example, code, input, mode, and runtime step.

 - 📺 **A tiny monitor friend**<br />
-  ViewView reacts while you validate, wait, run, and finish algorithms.
+  Mr. View reacts while you validate, wait, run, and finish algorithms.

 ## What It Feels Good For